OlivierLD/raspberry-coffee/Java-TCP-Python/README.md

 Let's see if we can come up with some scaffolding for this structure.

 ## Examples
+As opposed to HTTP, TCP is a connected protocol.
+An HTTP request works like this:
+- connect to the server
+- make a request
+- get the response
+- disconnect from the server

+A TCP client would connect to the server; once connected, it can make requests, and/or get responses.
+And this until the client explicitly disconnects.

 ### All Java (Java Server, Java Client(s))
 This is a simple client-server duo.
 They both exchange _lines_ (finished with a NL).